-In our Core funds, we currently exclude investments in securities issued by companies which are involved in the activities listed in the table below.
+We currently exclude investments in securities issued by companies which are involved in the activities listed in the table below.
 The table also sets out the level of involvement required for a company's security to be excluded.
 Our Funds may invest in derivatives for risk management and investment purposes.
 Derivatives may reference broad market indices, and so may result in indirect exposure to excluded companies and securities.
 The definitions, or the research used to implement these exclusions, may change from time to time.